 Welcome to my website.
 I’m a PhD student in Media Studies at the University of Western Ontario.

-My research examines diasporic cultural expressivity within early Canadian hip-hop music (approx. 1983-89) and is generously supported by a Joseph-Armand Bombardier Canada Graduate Scholarship – Doctoral Award.
+My research examines diasporic cultural expressivity in early Canadian hip-hop music (approx. 1980-89) and is generously supported by a Joseph-Armand Bombardier Canada Graduate Scholarship – Doctoral Award.
 My advisor is Dr. Keir Keightley.

-Further research and teaching interests include Canadian media theory (particularly the works of Harold Innis), the political economy of communication, sports and propaganda, and curriculum design.
+Further research and teaching interests include Canadian media theory (particularly the works of Harold Innis), the political economy of communication, sport and militarism, and curriculum design.

 In 2015, my article “‘We Wanted Our Coffee Black’: Public Enemy, Improvisation, and Noise” was published in Critical Studies in Improvisation.
 I am currently co-authoring two essays with Dr. Jesse Stewart of Carleton University on early Canadian hip-hop for forthcoming edited volumes.